 Download our free guide to explore career opportunities in computer and data science.

 The responsibility of data analysts can vary across industries and companies, but fundamentally, data analysts utilize data to draw meaningful insights and solve problems.
-They analyze well-defined sets of data using an arsenal of different tools to answer tangible business needs: e.g. why sales dropped in a certain quarter, why a marketing campaign fared better in certain regions, how internal attrition affects revenue, etc.
+They analyze well-defined sets of data using an arsenal of different tools to answer tangible business questions: e.g., why sales dropped in a certain quarter, why a marketing campaign fared better in certain regions, how internal attrition affects revenue.

 Working professionals that are considering changing careers could benefit if they have experience in mathematical or statistical fields.
 Adding the pursuit of an advanced degree in the data industry will greatly impact their job opportunities and make for a smooth transition into a data analysis position.

-Top data analyst skills include data mining/data warehouse, data modeling, R or SAS, SQL, statistical analysis, database management & reporting, and data analysis.
+Top data analyst skills include data mining/data warehousing, data modeling, R or SAS, SQL, statistical analysis, database management and reporting, and data analysis.

 Learn More: What Does a Data Analyst Do?

-These include machine learning, software development, Hadoop, Java, data mining/data warehouse, data analysis, python, and object-oriented programming
+Top data science skills include machine learning, software development, Hadoop, Java, data mining/data warehousing, data analysis, Python, and object-oriented programming.

 Data scientists are typically tasked with designing data modeling processes, as well as creating algorithms and predictive models to extract the information needed by an organization to solve complex problems.